Icapuí: Explore the Land of Lobsters

 Icapuí in Ceará

-Icapuí is the last municipality on the coast of Ceará, before the border with Rio Grande do Norte.
+Icapuí is the last municipality on the Ceará coast before the border with Rio Grande do Norte.

-Icapuí is part of the Rota das Falésias (the largest set of these rocky walls in Latin America), a tourist route formed by more than 10 cities between the territories of Ceará and Potiguar.
+Icapuí is part of the Rota das Falésias, the largest group of rocky cliffs in Latin America, which includes more than 10 towns between the states of Ceará and Potiguar.

-With imposing dunes and extensive coconut groves, Ponta Grossa Beach is one of the most famous in the region.
+This tourist route is famous for its imposing dunes and extensive coconut groves, with the highlight being Ponta Grossa Beach, one of the most famous in the region.

 Praia de Ponta Grossa em Icapuí